liferay-search/liferay-docs/guidelines/03-writers-guidelines.markdown

 ## Common Documentation and Phraseology Issues

 Explain every option, no matter how redundant and stupid it seems.
-Yes, most forms in the product ask for a name and a description, but you must explain them anyway.
+Yes, most forms in the sharepoint ask for a name and a description, but you must explain them anyway.

 Never, ever, ever say something is "self-explanatory."
 It isn't.
 All you're